About King’s

 TKCS is accredited by the Association of Christian Schools International, an organization dedicated to stemming the tide of cultural and spiritual decline through the development of academically prepared leaders who train young people to be wholehearted followers of Jesus Christ.

 ACSI accreditation is a seal of excellence in Christian education.
-Accredited ACSI schools academically outrank other private religious schools in their graduation course requirements, and when compared to public high schools, they rank higher in graduation rates with those graduates going on to attain more years of higher education.
+Accredited ACSI schools academically outrank other private religious schools in their graduation course requirements; and, when compared to public high schools, they rank higher in graduation rates, with those graduates going on to attain more years of higher education.

 Graduates of ACSI-accredited schools rank higher than their peers in the areas of respect for authority, moral integrity and character, and a long-term life commitment to Jesus Christ and to their church.

 The King’s Christian School is also accredited K through 12 by the Middle States Association of Colleges and Schools.
+Furthermore, TKCS has been approved by the New Jersey Department of Education.